-Sustainable growth of the poultry industry as major source of proteins provided by the eggs and poultry meat is critical for the global food security.
+Sustainable growth of the poultry industry as a major source of proteins provided by poultry meat and eggs is critical for the global food security.
 A major challenge for this comes from a plethora of diseases, particularly those caused by a number of major avian viral pathogens.
 Among the avian diseases, neoplastic diseases (cancers) induced by pathogens such as Marek’s disease, avian leukosis and reticuloendotheliosis viruses (MDV, ALV and REV) are hugely important both in relation to economic losses and animal welfare.
 As has been demonstrated in a number of classical examples, these diseases are also valuable models for unravelling molecular mechanisms in the induction of cancer.

 As one of the first examples of vaccines against cancer, MD vaccines have been used successfully worldwide for more than 40 years.
 However, despite its efficacy in protecting against the disease, MDV strains continued to show increase in virulence, challenging the sustainability of the vaccination strategy.
-Group’s research efforts in this area include investigation into the role of vaccines in driving virulence and developing novel vaccines and intervention strategies for control.
+The group’s research efforts in this area include investigation into the role of vaccines in driving virulence and developing novel vaccines and intervention strategies for control.

 Research focus on other oncogenic viruses ALV and REV is also to ascertain the viral determinants of pathogenicity and genetic susceptibility to infection, as well as to determine the virus-host interaction in relation to virus-induced oncogenesis.

 - Most of the research on MD to identify the viral determinants of pathogenesis, virus-host interactions and immune response is carried out as part of The Pirbright Institute Strategic Programme Grant (BB/PO16472/1 & BB/PO16057/1) (2017-2023)